Our aim is to provide students with a caring environment that helps them in their educational, social and career needs.

-Along-side guidance we have a Health Centre with Registered Nurse cover from 9:00-3:30 Monday, Tuesday, Thursday, Friday and from 9:00-2:00 on Wednesday.
+Along-side guidance we have a Health Centre with Registered Nurse cover from 9:00-3:20 Monday-Friday.
 The Health Centre is a drop in clinic; no appointment is required, though permission to leave class is essential.

 A comprehensive range of services is offered:

-The Family Planning Association run a weekly clinic on a Tuesday afternoon and there is a Physiotherapy clinic run twice weekly.
-Bookings for these clinics are made through the school nurses.
+The Family Planning Association run a weekly clinic on a Tuesday afternoon.
+Bookings for this clinic is made through the school nurses.

 Stymie – Anonymous Concern Reporting